-These little nasty critters devour plants when you are not looking.
+These nasty little critters devour plants when you are not looking.
 Usually, you can identify their damage through their chewing pattern.
-Slugs and snail leave a trail behind them and chew on the outer border of the leaf.
+Slugs and snails leave a trail behind them and chew on the outer border of the leaf.
 The pill bugs tend to chew on the woody part of the plant, mainly at the base.
 Sprinkle Sluggo Plus around the plants to get rid of these pests.

 #6 Cracked fruits